An airgapped host is one that has no direct inbound or outbound internet

 Deploy the Airgap Installation Bundle

-chef-automate binary and the Airgap Installation Bundle to the airgapped
+chef-automate binary and the Airgap Installation Bundle to the airgapped host.

-chef-automate in /bin and manage it.
+/bin and manages it.

 Create Default Configuration